PREDICTION ODDS TERMINAL NODE

 Will the Reserve Bank of New Zealand make no change to the official cash rate after the May decision?

-Market participants currently imply a 85.0% probability for "Will the Reserve Bank of New Zealand make no change to the official cash rate after the May decision?".
-The YES side is priced at 85.0¢, and the NO side at 11.0¢.
-Liquidity is low, supported by $1,524 in recent trading activity.
+The market for "Will the Reserve Bank of New Zealand make no change to the official cash rate after the May decision?" is functioning as a live sentiment and probability discovery system.
+Current pricing places YES at 85.0¢ and NO at 13.0¢, implying a market consensus probability of 85.0%.
+Liquidity remains low, supported by approximately $310 in daily trading activity.

-Market participants currently imply a 85.0% probability for "Will the Reserve Bank of New Zealand make no change to the official cash rate after the May decision?".
+The market for "Will the Reserve Bank of New Zealand make no change to the official cash rate after the May decision?" is functioning as a live sentiment and probability discovery system.

 Current Market Pricing